Best Shoes After 5th Metatarsal Fracture

 James McCormack, a lower limb specialist who is an expert in treating foot conditions, wrote this article.

-This is not medical advice.
+None of the information in this article is medical advice.
+On this website we provide educational information only.
 We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
 James offers weekly online physiotherapy appointments and face-to-face appointments at his London clinic.

 _______________________________________________________________________